 5. Road warriors want the option to stay in shared accommodations

-Cohen said the same MMGY study found a strong and growing level of interest among business travelers in sharing economy travel providers, with millennial business travelers the most likely to opt for alternative accommodation providers like Airbnb.
+Cohen said the same MMGY study found a strong and growing level of interest among employees in sharing economy travel providers, with millennial travelers the most likely to opt for alternative accommodation providers like Airbnb.
 Fully 50 percent of all frequent business travelers are interested in alternative accommodations, according to the study, and nearly seven in 10 millennials are drawn to the concept.
 Many already use sharing economy accommodation providers for their personal travel.

 What Airbnb for Work offers your road warriors

-Travel managers who have incorporated Airbnb for Work into their travel programs have found that Airbnb provides the lodging choices and local experience their road warriors want, as well as the personal comforts and business basics they expect and need.
+Travel managers who have incorporated Airbnb for Work into their business travel programs have found that Airbnb provides the lodging choices and local experience their road warriors want, as well as the personal comforts and business basics they expect and need.

 Airbnb has more than four million listings in over 191 countries—more than the number of rooms in the top five hotel chains combined.
 Listings cover a broad range of styles and sizes, from small apartments to multiple-bedroom homes, making them ideal for individual travelers, team stays, and offsite meetings.
 The volume and diversity of Airbnb listings provide you and your road warriors with many more style and location choices than traditional branded hotels.

-Airbnb also offers many listings that meet business travelers’ specific needs for comfort and productivity while on the road.
+Airbnb also offers many listings that meet your travelers’ specific needs for comfort and productivity while on the road.
 These work-ready listings include entire private homes or apartments that feature wifi (at no extra charge!), a laptop-friendly work area, and 24-hour check-in as well as standard hotel room amenities like fresh linens, soap and shampoo, a hairdryer, and an iron and ironing board.

-Airbnb for Work will also help you accomplish one of the top goals of all travel managers—save your company money.
+Airbnb for Work will also help you accomplish one of the top goals of all business travel managers—save your company money.

 A “2016 Business Travel Spend Report” by Rocketrip, a company that provides platforms designed to incentivize travelers to save money, found that employees who book Airbnb accommodations for work pay up to 41 percent less than for traditional accommodations.
 Travel managers who use Airbnb for Work regularly report that booking travelers into Airbnb listings saves their company 30 to 40 percent or more on the accommodation spend when compared with the ADR for their preferred hotel providers in the same market.